guyleonard/genome_crossovers/README.md

  * the 4 genome portals share 39 of the same genomes
  * with Ensembl and NCBI having the largest overlap

 I think that's pretty revealing, if you're going to try and cover taxonomic diveristy of taxa in your analyses, you're going to need to use more than just NCBI!
+Of course, you will need to explore the data more thouroughly, some genera have more sequencing projects than others and that is likely inflating some of the numbers...

-You can access the data, [here](https://github.com/guyleonard/genome_crossovers/blob/master/fungi/fungi_all.csv), and the code to make the plot [here](https://github.com/guyleonard/genome_crossovers/blob/master/fungi/fungi_plot.R).
+And so you can access the data, [here](https://github.com/guyleonard/genome_crossovers/blob/master/fungi/fungi_all.csv), and the code to make the plot [here](https://github.com/guyleonard/genome_crossovers/blob/master/fungi/fungi_plot.R), there are other examples in the Fungi directory.

 ## Plants